Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

-Under that draw tab there are three different categories of options described in detail below.
+Under that draw tab, there are three different categories of options described in detail below.

 This section allows you to use two different pen options and a highlighter to draw with.
-Color pallets and thickness settings are offered for each writing tool for ease fo use.
+Color pallets and thickness settings are offered for each writing tool for ease of use.
 An eraser tool is also available to clean up any mistakes.
 Additionally, there is a lasso tool that allows you to turn a drawing into an object.
 To stop using these tools make sure you press the escape button.

 This section has a few interesting tools that convert drawings into useful shapes & mathematical expressions.
 Select ink to shape and you can draw any common shape and the tool will create a perfect shape object from your work.
-Use the ink to math tool to covert equations drawings to an objects that can be moved and resized.
+Use the ink to math tool to covert equation drawings to objects that can be moved and resized.